bigmountainstudio/swiftuivoodo/README.md

 # Simply Separated
 There are only 3 parts:
 1. View
-2. ObservableObject
+2. Observable Object
-3. DataObject
+3. Data Object

 Not all are required.
-And you can expand beyond these 3 for your apps needs.
+And you can expand beyond these 3 for your app's needs.
 Strive for simplicity.

 # V is for View
 This is your SwiftUI view.
 * It may or may not show any data.
 * In SwiftUI, if you want to change the way your view looks, you will have to change some data.
 * Data can be within the view.
-Data can be within an ObservableObject.
+Data can be within an Observable object.

-# OO is for Observable Object
+# OO is for Observable object
-This is a class that inherits from ObservableObject.
+This is a class that uses the @Observable macro.
 * It can be used to notify your view when data values change.
 * When data changes, your view will update.
 * Data can be simple, like a string or int.
 Data can also be an object, like a struct.